lifelong-learning-systems/l2metrics/README.md

 ### Performance Plot

-The output figure of performance over episodes should look like this:
+The output figure of performance over experiences should look like this:

 ![diagram](examples/multi_task_perf.png)